 Employers too are not far from noticing these changes and also seeing the perks attached to them.
 Saving up on office space, electricity, supplies, and other expenses, employers have found ways to get work done remotely and more so, efficiently.

-The Future of Remote work
+Future of Remote Work

 In a study conducted by Leadership IQ, the State of Working From Home, only 9% of the employees said they wanted to get back to their offices.
-The rest 91% stated that they would prefer working from home permanently while 39% of them they’d like hybrid work culture.
+The rest 91% stated that they would prefer working from home permanently while 39% of them they’d like a hybrid work culture.

 Working from home is going to be the near future for most employees and none of them seem to bat an eyelid.
 Companies have now learned that work done remotely is giving them better results and employee retention has gone far from disappointing.